Aan Paavam: Production

 Aan Paavam was Pandiarajan's second film as director and his debut film as an actor.
-Seetha who was studying in the 12th grade at that time was selected to play the lead actress after director saw her in a video at a marriage.
+Seetha who was studying in the twelfth grade at that time was selected to play the lead actress after Pandiarajan saw her in a video at a marriage.
+The scene where Pandiyan and Pandiarajan end up landing at the wrong houses to visit the girl was shot at Tirparappu near Nagercoil.
+Another scene was shot at Mugalivakkam.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Kadhal Kasakkudayya" is based on Shanmukhapriya raga, and "Kuyile Kuyile" is based on Madhyamavati.